thenewgroup/auto-updates/README.md

 # auto-updates
-Automatic security updates for Drupal
+Automatic security updates for Drupal.

 To limit this script to only one Drupal site, set ``WEB_ROOT`` to your Drupal root.
 And, to update multiple sites, set ``WEB_ROOT`` at the shared folder for all Drupal sites.